EyasuTeshome/shifttracker/mock-interviews/schedule-your-industry-professional-mock-interview-v2.md

 1. Please use [this link](https://calendly.com/ip-mock-interview/mock-interviews) to schedule your IP mock interview via Calendly
 2. You don't need to submit any document in this activity; simply mark it as complete once you have scheduled your interview.

-**You will share with us the date and time for your interview in the next activity.**
+**Remember to share with us the date and time for your interview in the next activity.**